- Search The Registry

-Morrison Warren served on many committees, such as Head Start and the Arizona Advisory Committee to U.S. Civil Rights Commission.
-In 1966 he was appointed to the Phoenix City Council and two years later accepted a faculty position at Arizona State University.
-There he was director of the IDB Payne Laboratory School of the University, a school dedicated to exploring and using Culture in Education.
+Morrison Warren served on many committees, including Head Start and the Arizona Advisory Committee to the U.S. Civil Rights Commission.
+In 1966, he was appointed to the Phoenix City Council and two years later accepted a faculty position at Arizona State University.
+There, he was director of the IDB Payne Laboratory School of the University, a school dedicated to exploring and using Culture in Education.
 A Fiesta Bowl Board President in 1981, Warren has been characterized as a “bridge-builder” and one who lived by the principles instilled in him at an early age by his parents: the absolute importance of education, hard work, excellence, fair play, contribution, dreams, persistence, humility, and love of God.

 His many accomplishments throughout his service include being Professor Emeritus in the College of Education at ASU, the first Black Phoenix City Councilman, and Vice Mayor of the City of Phoenix.
 They exemplify his hard-won personal success and his commitment to humankind.
 Dr. Morrison F. Warren died on April 9, 2002.
 His name has created a scholarship at Arizona State University’s Mary Lou Fulton Teachers College.